National-Clinical-Cohort-Collaborative/CS-Rural-Health/presentations/2023-01-eug/README.md

 * sparkr
 * asserts for data
 * R analysis transform produces (a) regression table and (b) graph
 * For each column, identify the smallest data type that appropriately contains the variable's info.
 The smaller the rds, the quicker the files is written & read.
 The smaller the data.frame, the less RAM is required and more efficient the CPU & retrieval/caching mechanism can be.

-  * boolean *vs* integer/factor (1 vs 32 bit).
+  * boolean *vs* integer/factor.
 R internally represents factors with 32-bit integers
   * date *vs* datetime
   * integer *vs* floating point (32 vs 64 bits)